 53 6.5 Service and privilege telecommunications

-54 6.5.1 Administrations* shall follow the relevant provisions as set out in Appendix 3.
+54 6.5.1 Operating agencies shall apply the relevant provisions as set out in Appendix 3.

 ADD CME/15/94#11170

 54A 6.6 Notwithstanding the provisions of Art.
 1, § 1.4 and § 1.6, and to enshrine the purpose set out in the Preamble; in Art.
 1, § 1.3; in Art.
 3, § 3.3; and taking into account Art.
 3, § 3.1, Member States shall, as appropriate, encourage administrations, recognized operating agencies, and private operating agencies which operate in their territory and provide international telecommunication services offered to the public, to apply the ITU-T Recommendations relating to charging and accounting and alternate calling procedures, including any Instructions forming part of, or derived from, said Recommendations.